BolajiAyodeji/cl-composable-commerce-workshop/README.md

 ## 🥂 Introduction to Microfrontends

-Micro frontends extend the composability of microservices to the presentation layer, enabling maximum flexibility.
+Microfrontends extend the composability of microservices to the presentation layer, enabling maximum flexibility.

 ![](./assets/microfrontends.png)